Tiger4Hire2/TinyPB/README.md

 # To try it
 Path the "include" directory.
 Include the "protobuf.h" file.
 Define your message in C++ struct(s), see "protobuf.cpp" for examples.
 Then pipe you structure to/from a byte array.
-I might extend with a networking layer, but RPC.
+I might extend with a networking layer, but *not* RPC.
 RPC sucks.
 That's why everyone uses async-RPC, but async-RPC is just a confused metaphor.
 It's like having an async-mutex!
 Race-conditions, anyone?